Wilderness Permit Conditions

 - You must camp at least four trail miles from Tuolumne Meadows, Yosemite Valley, Glacier Point, Hetch Hetchy, and Wawona, and at least one air mile from any road.
-Camping is prohibited in the Dana Fork of the Tuolumne River.
+Camping is prohibited along the Dana Fork of the Tuolumne River.
 The trailheads map (1.5 mb PDF) shows minimum legal camping distances for each trail (beyond the arrows).

 - Group size is limited to 15 people or fewer, eight people maximum for any cross country hiking more than one-quarter mile from any trail.
 Stock use is limited to 25 head.

 - Choose a previously impacted campsite at least 100 feet (30 meters/40 paces) from any water source or trail.